sorenlouv/backport/docs/config-file-options.md

 #### `branchLabelMapping`

-Automatically detech which branches a pull request should be backported to, based on the pull request labels.
+Automatically detect which branches a pull request should be backported to, based on the pull request labels.

 ```json
 {